DrMattG/SDGsR/joss_example.md

 library(SDGsR)
 ```

-To get the text of the Goals we can use the SDGsR::get_SDGs_goals() function.
+To get the text of the Goals, use the SDGsR::get_SDGs_goals() function.
 This gathers together all the Goals in to a single dataframe.

 ```
 Goals <- get_SDGs_goals() # get goals, targets, and indicator descriptions as a dataframe